Both CompanionCarePA and Bobby Patrol from as low as £45 pw

 An SIA Officer can give you the reassurance of a familiar face at regular times.
 We aim to support community and industry across the island.

 Subscribe or hire BDSS for as few or many hours as you need per week.
-Provide a familiar face for a welfare check with the comfort of a security that your loved one and/or property may need.
+Provide a familiar face for a welfare check with the comfort and security of a welfare check that your loved one and/or property may need.

 If you are interested in registering as a BDSS SIA Guard you may email us your details on info@bdrsesecurity.co.uk